 Pomegranates are chock full of antioxidants, but extracting the arils (seeds) can be a pain.
 Before you get to that point, you need to know how to select the best pomegranate in the bin at the grocery store.
 Here are some helpful tips.

-How To Choose A Pomegranate
+How to Choose a Pomegranate

-1. A larger pomegranate typically has juicier seeds (arils).
+- A larger pomegranate typically has juicier seeds (arils).
 Select a big one.

-2. A heavier pomegranate has more juice.
+- A heavier pomegranate has more juice.
 Compare like sizes and select the heavier one.

-3. Look at the skin.
+- Look at the skin.
 Dry skin signals the fruit is drying out.
 The skin should be leathery in appearance.

-4. The color should be deep red.
+- The color should be deep red.
 Lighter skinned ones are not as good.

 If you have a knife, you can certainly get the seeds out.
-However, this is by far the method that yields the most arils in tact, with minimal squirting juice.
+However, the below method ensures that most arils stay intact and helps to eliminate squirting red juice on your clothes.

-How To Open A Pomegranate
+How to Open a Pomegranate

-1. Score the pomegranate into sixths or quarters and place in a bowl of water.
+- Score the pomegranate into sixths or quarters and place in a bowl of water.

 If you accidentally fling some juice on your clothes while opening or eating a pomegranate.
 Treat it immediately.
 Here are some suggestions for getting rid of pomegranate stains.